Treated as having limited capability for work

-having regular weekly haemodialysis for chronic renal failure
+- having regular weekly haemodialysis for chronic renal failure

-having regular weekly total parenteral nutrition for gross impairment of enteric function
+- having regular weekly total parenteral nutrition for gross impairment of enteric function

-having medical or other treatment as an in-patient in a hospital or similar institution, after a health care professional has advised that you need to stay in hospital overnight or for longer
+- having medical or other treatment as an in-patient in a hospital or similar institution, after a health care professional has advised that you need to stay in hospital overnight or for longer

-recovering from any of the above treatments
+- recovering from any of the above treatments

 When the law prevents you working

-If you are prevented by law from working because you have been in contact with certain infections or contaminants and have been, or are likely to have been, infected or contaminated.
+You may not need a work capability assessment if you are prevented by law from working because you have been in contact with certain infections or contaminants and have been, or are likely to have been, infected or contaminated.

 Risk to self or others

-But this does not apply if the risk could be reduced significantly by:
+This category does not apply if the risk could be reduced significantly by:

-reasonable adjustments being made in your workplace
+- reasonable adjustments being made in your workplace

-you taking prescribed medication to manage your condition
+- you taking prescribed medication to manage your condition

 Disabled and over the age for state Pension Credit